askorama/orama-plugin-strapi/README.md

 ## Usage

-Configure and manage `Collections` that map your Strapi app Content-Type with an Index on [Orama Cloud](https://cloud.orama.com/indexes).
+Configure and manage `Collections` that map your Strapi app Content-Types with an Index on [Orama Cloud](https://cloud.orama.com/indexes).

 ### Creating an index